picturae/rgb-lab-conversion/README.md

 # rgb-lab-conversion

 Convert rgb values to Lab values the photoshop way.
+Currently supported color profiles:
+* Adobe RGB (1998),
-Currently eciRGB v2 and AdobeRGB (1998) are supported.
+* eciRGB v2
+* sRGB IEC61966-2.1

+## Install

+Install the package as npm package.
+Provided are a umd-formatted file in the dist folder to require or just read and an es-module in the module folder to import.

 ## Usage